Increase Access, Unlock Potential

 Increased community integration

-Completing an IHE program correlates to increased levels of self-determination, confidence and a greater number of friends with and without disabilities.
+Completing an IHE program correlates to increased levels of self-determination and confidence and a greater number of friends with and without disabilities.

 The State of the State:

 The Inclusive Higher Education Technical Assistance Center of New York (IHETAC) is a critical force in addressing the severe gaps in higher education access for students with intellectual and developmental disabilities (IDD).
 With only 27 inclusive college programs statewide—and just four approved Comprehensive Transition Programs (CTPs) providing federal financial aid—far too many students are left without a pathway to higher education and meaningful careers.
-Without IHE-TAC’s leadership, colleges struggle to develop, expand and sustain these essential programs, leaving students with IDD at risk of lifelong poverty and exclusion from the workforce.
-By providing vital training, resources, and coordination, IHE-TAC ensures that state resources like OPWDD and ACCESS-VR are fully leveraged to improve employment outcomes and economic independence for students with IDD.
+Colleges struggle to develop, expand and sustain these essential programs, leaving students with IDD at risk of lifelong poverty and exclusion from the workforce.
+By providing vital training, resources, and coordination, IHETAC ensures that state resources like OPWDD and ACCES-VR are fully leveraged to improve employment outcomes and economic independence for students with IDD.

 Less than 1%